Skip to main content

 Click the checkmark icon next to any remote to set it as the global default.
 When set:

-• The default badge appears next to the remote name
+• The “Default” badge appears next to the remote name

-Per-Agent Configuration
+Per-Session Configuration

-3. Select an option:
+2. Select an option:

 OptionBehavior